Every element that goes on your landing page performs a unique function for your visitor. For example:

 The best headlines don’t rely on clickbait.
 They shouldn’t purposefully withhold information.
 Rather they offer visitors something promising that they go through the rest of the landing page and eventually click the call to action button.

 This is what Disruptive Advertising does with its PPC services landing page.
-Technically, it’s a service page but the agency uses the page for many of its AdWords and PPC campaigns.
+Technically, it’s a service page but the agency uses the page for many of its Google Ads and PPC campaigns.
 Although we don’t agree with having so many distractions (links) on the page, the headline includes the right mix of emotions and statistical proof.

 First, they entice the visitor with this display ad headline:

 “68% of AdWords budgets are wasted.”
 This statistic is something anyone investing in pay-per-click campaigns will want to know so that they don’t make the same mistake.
 Therefore, they click the ad, just like we did.

 The landing page connected with the ad offers visitors another horrifying statistic:

 “61% of PPC ad spend fails to produce a single conversion” shows prospects that Disruptive Advertising has done the research and implies they know what they’re doing with PPC account management.

 Furthermore, the subheadline perfectly complements the headline here.

 The main headline was pretty clear by itself.
 However, saying “you deserve better” Disruptive Advertising establishes empathy with the visitor.
 Plus, both the ad and landing page headline both mention failed PPC stats.
 That’s the headline trifecta: a clear headline, message matching, and numerical proof.